Skip to main content

 Description:

 Assimilates one or more data objects into IOWarp.
 Each AssimilationCtx in the bundle describes a source file/dataset to assimilate and where to store it.
-The method calls the CAE's ParseOmni function which schedules assimilation tasks for each context.

 Example: